blue-c0de/NiceStart/README.md

 - **Splash**: Contains an initial screen that appears when an app is launched.

 ### Activities
+- **SplashActivity**: The logo appears briefly along with an animation.
 - **LoginActivity**: Allows users to log in.
 - **RegisterActivity**: Allows users to register.
+- **MainActivity**: Ask the user's preferences.
+- **TinderActivity**: Based on the user's preferences, it shows different people.

 ### Screenshots
 ![Splash Screen](img/splash.png)